-When you found out you were pregnant, you knew your life was going to change forever!
-So much to look forward to: bringing your baby home, seeing his first smile, hearing his first coo.
+When you found out you were pregnant , you knew your life was going to change forever!
+So much to look forward to: bringing your baby home, seeing their first smile, hearing their first coo.

 And you knew your body was in for some changes, too -- gaining weight during pregnancy, bigger breasts, maybe swollen ankles if you stayed on your feet too long.